MKLab-ITI/hugomklab/content/projects/nobias/position-bias-mitigation.md

 #### How you will work

 You will be part of a stimulating and dynamic environment of various European top-level universities and other institutions.
-You will be based in the Centre for Research and Technology Hellas, Greece in the Multimedia Knowledge and Social Media Analytics lab (MKLab) of the Information Technologies Institute.
+You will be based in the Centre for Research and Technology Hellas, Thessaloniki, Greece in the Multimedia Knowledge and Social Media Analytics lab (MKLab) of the Information Technologies Institute.
 The Multimedia Knowledge and Social Media Analytics lab follows an applied research approach to the exploration of new artificial intelligence and data mining methods and tools.
 It investigates a wide variety of machine learning, data mining and multimodal data analysis problems in relation to real-world application needs and social contexts.
 This includes among others domains such as media and journalism, culture, security and environment.

 You will conduct research visits and secondments at several NoBIAS partner institutions across Europe.
 You will engage, throughout your PhD, at NoBIAS partner organizations across the EU, in disciplines including computer science, social sciences, and law.
 You will engage in the NoBIAS research activities and actively collaborate within the consortium.
 You will actively participate in the training programme offered by the NoBIAS ITN.

 You will work independently as well as in local and international teams, with a focus on producing excellent research as well as in learning and acting in real-life contexts of AI creation and deployment.

-You will be based in [Thessaloniki](https://wikitravel.org/en/Thessaloniki), Greece, a city renowned for its festivals, events and vibrant cultural life in general and has recently been ranked by Lonely Planet as the world's fifth-best party city worldwide.
+You will be based in [Thessaloniki](https://wikitravel.org/en/Thessaloniki), Greece, a city renowned for its festivals, events and vibrant cultural life in general and recently being ranked by Lonely Planet as the world's fifth-best party city worldwide.
 More importantly, it is also a city with a continuous 3,000 year old history; preserving relics of its Roman, Byzantine, Ottoman past and of its formerly dominant Jewish population.

 #### Your profile

-You have a Masters degree in Computer Science, Artificial Intelligence, or a similar discipline.
+You have a Master's degree in Computer Science, Artificial Intelligence, or a similar discipline.
 You have strong data science skills.
 Skills in computer vision, multimedia analysis, information retrieval and other related fields of AI are a plus.
 You care not only about AI, but also about the ethical dimension of computer science, and you are motivated to learning and taking a critical and interdisciplinary approach that values the social sciences while leveraging your computer scientist’s understanding and skills.
 Prior experience with topics with an ethical dimension is a plus (privacy/data protection, fairness/non-discrimination, dealing with bias and misinformation, etc.).

 #### General eligibility criteria